SHTFDad may collect a share of sales or other compensation from the links on this page.

 Another great survival knife for the money is the KA-BAR Becker BK-22 Fixed Blade Knife designed by Ethan Becker.
 It makes for a fantastic addition to any collection as well as a great companion out in the wild.

-The drop point fixed blade is 5.25 inch long and made from 1095 Cro-Van carbon steel.
+The drop point fixed blade is 5.25 inches long and made from 1095 Cro-Van carbon steel.
 Moreover, the knife comes with a comfortable grip.
 Overall, it is 10.5 inches long.

 The blade design makes it useful for multiple purposes out in the wild- it is especially great for heavy-duty work like batoning and hashing.
 It is a great durable tool for tasks such as skinning and chopping.